What Is Malware?

 Malware Examples – 10 Famous Malware Attacks

 There have been a number of malware attacks and different types of malware threats floating around each day.
-These 10, however, became infamous over the years.
+Here are the 10 most infamous malware attacks in recent years.

 ILOVEYOU (2000)